 In compliance with accounting practice, the Treasurer has provided the Partnership Director with a statement on the adequacy and effectiveness of the Partnership's internal financial control system for the year ended 31st March 2016.
-For the period 4 December 2015 to 31 March 2016, SEStran did not have an appointed chair person, as provided for in the Regional Transport Partnership (Scotland) Order 2005, having appointed a senior vice-chair person for the duration of this period and beyond to 1st July 2016, This matter was identified by Internal Audit in its Annual Report and was fully rectified on 1 July 2016 when Councillor Lesley Hinds was appointed as Chairperson.
-Given the rectification measures implemented, it is the Treasurer's opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Partnership's internal control system.
+It is the Treasurer's opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Partnership's internal control system.